sqlchat/sqlchat/README.md

 ## What

-SQL Chat is a chat-based SQL client to ask database questions and query databases using natural language.
+SQL Chat is a chat-based SQL client, which uses natural language to communicate with the database to implement operations such as query, modification, addition, and deletion of the database.

 ![Screenshot](https://raw.githubusercontent.com/sqlchat/sqlchat/main/public/screenshot1.webp)